Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-The main reason this thing got messed up was massive sniping.
+The main reason this thing got messed up is massive sniping.
 There is no solution because these guys left easily with 80 million, 100 million, or even 200 million dollars, while others were harvested, and the project party is being blamed.

 Part 11: Role Reversal